 - Itching: If you can’t stop itching on the red and scaly patches, psoriasis could be the disease you may be suffering from.

-- Swelling Or Stiffness: In case along with all other symptoms you also get a swelling in the joints that leads to stiffness, seek medical help immediately.
+- Swelling or Stiffness: In case along with all other symptoms you also get a swelling in the joints that leads to stiffness, seek medical help immediately.

 Can Pregnancy Affect Psoriasis?

 While a woman is pregnant, she is likely to show improvement in psoriasis.
-There are fair 40-60% chances that a woman would recover if not fully, then partially from psoriasis during her pregnancy.
+There are fair 40-60% chances that a woman would recover, if not fully, partially from psoriasis during her pregnancy.
 The fact to be noted here is that maximum improvement in psoriasis is shown at the end of first and the second trimester of pregnancy.